Four ways to use a fallback ref with React.forwardRef

 // Logs `<div>` twice

-When rendering <Child>
+When rendering <Child> on its own,

-should log the <div>
+its useEffect should log the <div> element:

 <Child />